 Favourite Cafés

-The café stop is a vital part of any club ride and here's a just few of our regular haunts.
+Some people will do anything for cake, even ride 50 miles on a bike, so the café stop is a vital part of any club ride.
+Here are a few of our regular haunts.
 Click the /// link to find each café on a What3Words map.

 Derbyshire Peak District